Idea to Inception

 | 4 minutes read

 A long time ago—in a galaxy far away, someone invented a myth that if you have an excellent business idea for a startup, you need to keep it a secret.
 That you should cloak it in mystery, a few Non-Disclosure Agreements, and only share it with the appropriate person at a secret location at a prescribed time.
+Read the article to learn more about idea to inception.

 It doesn’t end there.
 The myth goes on to say that if someone were to hear your startup business idea—they would steal it!
 Ah, the idea of filches and their immoral ways.
 As soon as the sound waves describing your brilliant idea to reach their ears, it is believed that they will end up making billions.
 All while you lurch away into obscurity, ruing the day you made the fatal mistake of sharing it.